merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

     }
 ```

-When using the "references mode" (see below) the default name for the `ASSEMBLY_DIR` is `02_REFERENCE_FASTA`.
+When using the "reference mode" (see below) the default name for the `ASSEMBLY_DIR` is `02_REFERENCE_FASTA`.
 You can change the default name the following way:

 ```
     "output_dirs":{